-5 Fast & Furious Estate Planning Lessons from Paul Walker’s Estate
+5 Fast & Furious Estate Planning Lessons from Paul Walker’s Estate, FL

 Paul Walker, who starred in the Fast & Furious movie franchise, died tragically in a high speed car accident in Los Angeles last November at the age of 40.
 His estate was opened at the end of January in the Superior Court of California, County of Santa Barbara probate court, revealing that he left assets of approximately $25 million.
 His survivors include his 15-year-old daughter Meadow and his parents.